Nielsen's Law of Internet bandwidth states that:

 Design Implications of 50% Annual Bandwidth Growth

 There will always be a few super-users who have advanced equipment that runs really, really fast.
 Nielsen's Law addresses the more normal high-end user who is willing to pay a premium but still wants well-tested equipment that can be bought in a regular shop.
-This is the kind of user who may have an ISDN line today.
+This is the kind of user who may have had an ISDN line in 1998.

 The vast masses of users are low-end who will lag 2–3 years behind the high-end users.
 Bandwidth is one of the two most important elements in computing these days (together with screen quality), since computational speeds are almost always more than enough for non-engineering tasks.
 Unfortunately, I can argue as much as I want: most users still save on bandwidth and prefer a $20/month ISP over a $30/month one with better service.